-The online checking service can be used by non-EEA nationals who hold biometric residence permits/cards and EEA nationals who have been granted immigration status under the EU Settlement Scheme.
+The online checking service can be used by non-EEA nationals who hold biometric residence permits/cards, EEA nationals who have been granted immigration status under the EU Settlement Scheme and individuals who hold a BNO visa or Frontier Worker Permit.
 The right to work for individuals who fall outside these categories will need to be checked using paper documentation.

 To carry out the check using paper documentation:

 Request original right to work documents from List A or List B from the individual.

 Once received, check that the documents are valid in the presence of the individual in question.
 To do this you should check:

 Evidence of the right to work check must be retained.

 You must retain a record of the documents that have been checked.
 This can be a hard copy e.g. colour photocopy or a scanned and unalterable copy e.g. jpeg, pdf file.

 You must also record the date that the check was undertaken.
 The simplest way to do this is to write on the copy document “the date on which this right to work check was made was [date]” and sign your name and role.

 Right to work checks should still be carried out before employment begins and can be done either online or in person using hard copy documents.